vvidday/etch-a-sketch/README.md

 # etch-a-sketch

-Etch-A-Sketch project from The Odin Project (Fundamentals).
+Etch-A-Sketch project from The Odin Project (Foundations).

 Things I learnt from this project: